 - Keep your floors clean by vacuuming, sweeping, and mopping.

-- Buy an air purifier.
-My doctor personally uses one in her office that is pretty neat.
+- Buy an air purifier to clean air-borne viruses.
+My doctor uses one in her office that is pretty neat.
 It is a lighted water air purifier and refresher.
-Click Here to go to it.

 Colds and Baths